Skip to content

 When a validator author defines signals, they are publishing a data contract: "this validator knows about these specific data points."
 Signals have names (slugs), types, stages (input or output), and metadata.
 They appear in dropdowns, support type-appropriate operators, and enable compile-time validation of CEL expressions.

 This is the structured, guided path.
-The validator author has done the work of mapping data paths to meaningful names, and workflow authors benefit from that investment.
+The validator author has done the work of mapping data paths (or parser extraction) to meaningful names, and workflow authors benefit from that investment.

 Examples of validators with declared signals: